 For further information or queries please contact firstname.lastname@example.org

 - The Scholarship Programme aims to attract excellent candidates to the taught Masters programmes and encourage early application

 - Scholarships are only available for fulltime taught Masters programmes

-- Applicants must hold a first class honours degree from their undergraduate programme, which is recognised for entry to DIT Level 9 programmes
+- Applicants must hold a first class honours degree from their undergraduate programme, which is recognised for entry to TU Dublin Level 9 programmes

 - Applicants must have an IELTS (or equivalent) level at a minimum of 0.5 above the published entry level for the programme of their choice

-- In order to be eligible to apply for this scholarship, applicants must have accepted their offer on DIT’s application system.
+- In order to be eligible to apply for this scholarship, applicants must have accepted their offer on TU Dublin’s application system.
 Applications for the scholarship will not be considered for any other status of an application

 - Successful candidates will be selected on merit paired with a holistic review of their scholarship application